open-ephys/open-ephys-python-tools/open_ephys/streaming/README.md

 # `open_ephys.streaming`

-This module makes it possible to listen to events from the [Open Ephys GUI](https://open-ephys.org/gui) via a Python process, either running locally or over a network.
+This module makes it possible to listen to events from the [Open Ephys GUI](https://open-ephys.org/gui) via a Python process, either running locally or via a network connection.

-The GUI's signal chain must include a [Event Broadcaster](https://open-ephys.github.io/gui-docs/User-Manual/Plugins/Event-Broadcaster.html) plugin in order for this module to work.
+The GUI's signal chain must include an [Event Broadcaster](https://open-ephys.github.io/gui-docs/User-Manual/Plugins/Event-Broadcaster.html) plugin in order for this module to work.
 The Event Broadcaster must be configured to send events in **JSON** format.

 ## Usage